hazae41/dstorage/README.md

 #### connect2

-Establish a JSON-RPC communication (TCP-like) to the page's service-worker
+Establish an end-to-end communication to the target's service-worker

 ```tsx
 {